 Checked Exceptions must be propagated explicitly using the

-Unchecked exceptions are not anticipated and often supposed to be unrecoverable.
+Unchecked exceptions are not anticipated and are often supposed to be unrecoverable.
 They are not required to conform to the “catch or specify requirement”.

 They will be automatically propagated up the call stack until an appropriate exception handler is found.
 Or, if none is found, the runtime terminates.